jkeohan/rctr-8-2-21/w01d02/components-and-jsx.md

 It's essentially comprised of the following html.
 As a developer all you would need to do is copy/paste the html and update the relevant content placeholders.

-It's essentially a grouping of elements that, as a Component, is reusable.
+It's essentially a grouping of elements that, as a **Component**, is reusable.

 ```html
 <div class="card" style="width: 18rem;">